 2. Have the discipline to wait for share valuations to become attractive before you purchase them – this means that you could potentially hold your cash for years waiting for the right opportunity.

-3. Have the patience to allow your dividend income to grow over time – you are not going to start off making $50,000/year in dividend income, but over time your growing dividends will compound and you could be earning that kind of investment income in retirement.
+3. Have the patience to allow your dividend income to grow over time – you are not going to start off making $50,000/year in dividend income, but over time with a dividend growth investing strategy your growing dividends will compound and you could be earning that kind of investment income in retirement.

 Tom Connolly, of the Connolly Report is the guru on dividend growth investing.
 The matter-of-fact way of describing his methods are priceless, and the entire website is just a gem to read.
 Here’s a quote from Tom on the dividend growth strategy: